lindamath1/collaborative_filtering/README.md

 This repository contains a recommendation system model designed to provide personalized movie recommendations to users utilizing collaborative filtering techniques and the MovieLens dataset.

+## Purpose of the Project

+Dive into the world of recommender systems, focusing on exploring different methods to use the data (such as negative sample generation and splitting), various evaluation techniques, and different model architectures.
+This project emphasizes clean code, modularization, and mastering Git/GitHub.
+Feel free to contribute and enhance the functionality and performance of the recommendation system 😊.

 ## Model Functionality

 ### Data Preprocessing